 a) The Commission may set up committees, working groups, or project teams composed of Full Members and Associate Members interested in carrying out particular projects or activities.

 b) The mandate and the expected duration of these subordinate bodies of the Commission are to be specified in their Terms of Reference which must be adopted by a decision.
+The Terms of Reference should consider inclusion of anticipated or planned duration of the standing of any subordinate bodies.

 32. All expenses connected with the participation in any meetings or activities of the Commission or its subordinate bodies are borne by the participants’ respective governments or organizations.